SignalK/signalk-derived-data/README.md

 It currently calculates:

  * Outside air density (based on humidity, temperature and pressure)
  * Battery Power
  * Depth Below Keel (based on depth.belowSurface and design.draft.maximum)
  * Depth Below Keel (based on depth.belowTransducer and depth.transducerToKeel)
  * Depth Below Surface (based on depth.belowKeel and design.draft.maximum)
  * Outside air dew point (based on humidity and temperature)
  * Fuel economy (based on speed over ground, fuel rate)
-* Ground Wind Angle and Speed (based on SOG, AWA and AWS)
-* Prop slip (based on RPM, propulsion.*.transmission.gearRatio and propulsion.*.drive.propeller.pitch)
+ * Propeller Slip calculation (requires defaults.json to include propulsion.\*.drive.propeller.pitch and propulsion.\*.transmission.gearRatio)
  * Sets environment.sun to dawn, sunrise, day, sunset, dusk or night (based on navigation.datetime or system time and navigation.position)
  * Tank Volume (based on currentLevel (requires calibration pairs (>2 for parallell sides, >3 for straight wedge and >4 for more complex shapes))
-* True Wind Angle, Direction and Speed (based on speed through water, AWA and AWS)
  * Velocity Made Good to Course (based on courseGreatCircle.nextPoint.bearingTrue heading true and speedOverGround)
  * Velocity Made Good to wind (based on wind.directionTrue and speedOverGround)
  * Outside air wind chill (based on wind speed and temperature)
+ * True Wind Angle, Direction and Speed (based on speed through water, AWA and AWS)
+ * True Wind Direction (based on AWA and headingTrue)
+ * Ground Wind Angle and Speed (based on SOG, AWA and AWS)
+ * Magnetic Wind Direction (based on AWA and headingMagnetic)
  * Magnetic Wind Direction (based on wind.directionTrue and magneticVarition)
+ * Wind Shift (experimental)

 To add new calculations, just create a new file under the `./calcs` directory.